paulfilkin/Python-scripts/TQE (Translation Quality Evaluator)/readme.md

 1. Use the **Converter** to create XLIFF 2.0 files from aligned text with reference translations
 2. Use the **Evaluation System** to generate or assess translations with comprehensive quality analysis
+3. Use **Cross-Language Analysis** to compare results across languages and translation sources (MT, AI, Human)

 ## Requirements